Helping young people at risk of social exclusion

 - create opportunities and address the needs of young people most at risk of becoming excluded from socio-economic activities;

-- establish the basic core competencies needed to move into education, work, or training;
+- establish the basic core competencies needed to move into education, work or training; and

 - directly address these issues by working with young people aged 16 – 25 who are most at risk or already defined in these categories.

-As such this project strongly links to the Europe 2020 Strategy (including the headline education target), the Youth on the Move Agenda, and the European Youth Strategy while also ensuring that the most vulnerable young people don’t get left behind or become further socially excluded by new programmes and initiatives.
+As such, the project had strong links to the Europe 2020 Strategy, the Youth on the Move Agenda, and the European Youth Strategy whilst also ensuring that the most vulnerable young people didn’t get left behind or become further socially excluded by new programmes and initiatives.

-This partnership encourages synergies working across several fields while maintaining a strong focus on youth.
-The aim of this partnership is to encourage action at all levels and to utilise each partner’s unique skills and experiences to ensure the project is delivered and sustained to its full potential, giving them the opportunity to build capacity and to share knowledge and good practice.
+The project partnership encouraged synergies in working across several fields while maintaining a strong focus on youth.
+The aim was to facilitate action at all levels and to utilise each partner’s unique skills and experiences to ensure the project was delivered and sustained to its full potential, giving partners the opportunity to build capacity and to share knowledge and good practice.

 Inspired by Possibilities NI's work?
 Apply for Youth funding now!